NamTThai/PokemonShowdownAndroidClient/README.md

 ## Requirements

 * AndroidStudio stable release (I'm using Android Studio 0.5.2)
+* Android SDK
+* Java JDK

 ## Setup

+In AndroidStudio, choose Open Project and select the correct directory.
+From there, go to File > Project Structures and specify the correct path to Android SDK and Java JDK

 * Get Debug .apk file (for development)